Access4Learning/sif3-framework-dotnet/README.md

 ## Summary

-The SIF3 Framework is a .NET framework that enables developers to efficiently implement SIF3 Services (Consumers and/or Providers).
-It fully encapsulates the low level SIF3 Infrastructure.
-It also provides a basic Environment Provider which is core to SIF3.
+The SIF Framework is an SDK that enables developers to efficiently implement Service Consumers and Object Service Providers that comply with the [SIF standard](https://data.a4l.org).
+It fully encapsulates the low-level implementation details of the specifications that make up the standard.
+The SIF Framework also provides a reference implementation of an Environment Provider, a core component for operating in a Direct Zone.

-The framework includes a demo Solution that illustrates how to use it.
+The SIF Framework includes demonstration projects that provide examples of its use.

 ### Getting started

-To get started using this framework, read the *Sif3Framework .NET Developer's Guide.doc* and *Sif3Framework .NET Demo Usage Guide.doc* documents under the Documentation directory.
+To get started using the SIF Framework, read the *SIF Framework Setup Guide.docx* document under the *Documentation\Developer Guides* directory.

 ### Pre-requisites

-The SIF3 Framework library is a .NET Standard project that supports multiple versions of .NET Framework (4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2).
-If you do not have all these versions installed, you will need to edit the Sif.Framework.csproj project file to reflect your installation.
-Multiple versions are targeted for the benefit of NuGet package deployment.

-For more information regarding support for multiple versions, refer to the article [Target frameworks](https://docs.microsoft.com/en-us/dotnet/standard/frameworks).
+The SIF Framework supports the following versions of .NET:

+- .NET Standard 2.0
+- .NET Framework 4.7.2
+- .NET 6

+These versions were targeted to provide some degree of NuGet package backward compatibility.
+Versions prior to these are not supported.

-The SIF3 Framework has been developed on Visual Studio Community 2017.
+For .NET 6 support, Visual Studio 2022 is required.
+The SIF Framework is currently maintained using Visual Studio Community 2022.

-### Contributing to this framework

-See the [wiki associated with this repository](https://github.com/Access4Learning/sif3-framework-dotnet/wiki) for information on:

-* contributing to this framework
-* the coding style to be used and
-* the structure of the SIF 3 Framework repositories

 ## Version control history